Math-digital-twin/Math-digital-twin.github.io/_pages/profiles.md

     image: mingrui liu.jpg
     content: about_mingruiliu.md
     image_circular: false # crops the image to make it circular
   - align: left
     image: jiehao.jpg
     content: about_jiehao.md
     image_circular: false # crops the image to make it circular
+    - align: left
+    image: chuanhuipeng.jpeg
+    content: about_chuanhuipeng.md
+    image_circular: false # crops the image to make it circular

 ---